evvo-labs/evvo/README.md

 ParetoFrontier(Map(1Bits -> 16.0))
 ```

 This means that there was one solution on the pareto frontier, which scored `16.0` according to the objective named `"1Bits"`.
 Since the generated `Bitstring`s only have 16 bits, the best possible score is `16.0` bits that are 1.
+Note that the pareto frontier doesn't print the actual solutions.
+The solutions are available within the `ParetoFrontier` class, but the `toString` method prints only the scores, because solutions to more complex problems are very large.

 If our [built-in](./src/main/scala/com/evvo/agent/defaults/defaults.scala) _Creators_, _Mutators_, and _Deletors_ do not work for your problem, you can define your own as easily as we defined `Maximize1Bits`.